kguion1/kguion1.github.io/docs/Intro_to_GitHub.markdown

 WHEW that was a lot of steps!
 You can now use the SSH key to login to GitHub from your terminal without typing in your password!
 Remember, a separate SSH key is used and needs to be generated for each individual computer that you login from.

 ### Step 4: Create your first repository
-In GitHub, a repository is a project folder for all the files related to a single project.
+In GitHub, a *repository* is a project folder for all the files related to a single project.
 Remember that in practice, two “versions” of this repository will exist.
 The first is a local copy of the repository.
 This will look like any other folder that you have on your computer.
 In this version, you can edit and run your code.
 The second version is the saved version on your GitHub account.
 This can be accessed via your GitHub web account and any code history or changes can be tracked.
 You must manually upload any edits made to your local version to the saved version.
 There is NO automatic saving.

-## TLDR
+## TL;DR
 * GitHub is like the Google Drive for coders.
 * To use GitHub from the terminal, an SSH key is used.
 * Repositories are project folders in GitHub.